Ground Travel

 Percent of People Commuting by Transportation Type

 This metric estimates the percentage of people who commute (to work or school) by a particular type of transportation such as car, bike, by foot, etc. Data comes out once per year from the American Community Survey conducted by the U.S. Census.
+Click on the measure title to see each type of transportation and what percentage of the community typically uses that type of transportation.

 N/AN/A2020